jhayer/bacterial_genomics_training/docs/itrop.md

 #### Connect to a node in interactive mode and launch commands:

-To connect to a node in interactive mode for X minutes , use the following command :
+To connect to a node in interactive mode for X minutes, use the following command:

 `srun -p short --time=X:00 --pty bash -i`